Choosing Dressage Tack for Your Horse

 Regular cleaning and maintenance are crucial to prolonging the lifespan of your dressage tack.
 After each use, wipe down the equipment with a damp cloth to remove sweat and dirt.

-It is recommended to clean the tack deep at least once a month using mild soap or a leather cleaner specifically designed for equestrian gear.
+It is recommended that the tack be cleaned deep at least once a month using mild soap or a leather cleaner specifically designed for equestrian gear.

 Don’t forget to condition the leather periodically to keep it supple and prevent cracking or drying out.